 Examples of polyhedra:

-In a three-dimensional space a polyhedron (the concept of a polyhedron) is a set of finite number of flat polygons where
+In three-dimensional space, a polyhedron (the concept of a polyhedron) is a set of a finite number of flat polygons where

 1) Every side of a polygon is a side of the other one (but only one), called adjacent to the first one (along this side);

-These polygons are called faces, their sides are called edges, and their vertices are the vertices of the polyhedron.
+These polygons are called faces, their sides are called edges, and their vertices are the polyhedron's vertices.

 A polyhedron is said to be convex if it is located on one side of the plane of each of its faces.

-This definition implies that all faces of a convex polyhedron are flat convex polygons.
+This definition implies that all faces of a convex polyhedron are flat polygons.
 The surface of a convex polyhedron consists of faces that lie on different planes.
-At the same time, the sides of polygons are the edges of polyhedron, the vertices of the polyhedron are the vertices of its faces, and the plane angles of the polyhedron are the angles of its polygons-faces.
+Simultaneously, the sides of polygons are the edges of the polyhedron.
+The polyhedron's vertices are the vertices of its faces, and the plane angles of the polyhedron are the angles of its polygons-faces.

 A convex polyhedron is called a prismatoid if its vertices lie in two parallel planes.
 Prisms, pyramids, and truncated pyramids are particular cases of a prismatoid.
 All lateral faces of a prismatoid are triangles or quadrangles, while quadrangular faces are trapezoids or parallelograms.